koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - A light-weight procedure is embraced by people.

 ## Chapter 7
-Bill gets a phone call from Stacy informing a there is a potential new board member calld Erik, who wants to meet all IT leaders.
+Bill gets a phone call from Stacy.
+There is a potential new board member: Erik and he wants to meet all IT leaders.

 Bill meets Erik in half an hour in the conference room and they start talking about the current situation the company is in.
 Erik has already met with other members and is aware of some of the details.
 He shares his first impressions with Bill:

 > Your problem right now is that you obviously don't actually know what 'work' is.

-Bill does not quite like being told that he does not know what work is, and responds to Eric:
+to which Bill responds:

 > We need to get Phoenix out the door.
 That qualifies as work in my mind.

 But Eric does not find the answer complete:

 > Yes, that's certainly one type of work.
 But you're still missing the three other types of work that IT Operations is responsible for.
-To me, that's nowhere near the level of understanding of work you need in order to fix your problems around project deliverables, outages, and compliance.
-Grab your stuff.
+To me, that's nowhere near the level of understanding of work you need in order to fix your problems around project deliverables, outages, and compliance..
 We’re going for a ride.

 They go to one of the manufacturing plants: MRP-8 and climb to the catwalk to get a birds-eye view of the plant floor.
-Erik makes a small speech to Bill about the plant:
+Erik speaks:

 > You can see loading docks on each side of the building.
 Raw materials are brought in on this side, and the finished goods leave out the other.
 Orders come off that printer down there.
-If you stand here long enough, you can actually see all the WIP, that’s __'work in process'__ (or 'inventory' for plant newbies), make its way toward the other side of the plant floor, where it’s shipped to customers as finished goods.
+If you stand here long enough, you can actually see all the __WIP__, that’s __Work In Progress__ (or 'inventory' for plant newbies), make its way toward the other side of the plant floor, where it’s shipped to customers as finished goods.
 >
 > In the 1980s, this plant was the beneficiary of three incredible scientifically-grounded management movements.
 You’ve probably heard of them: the __Theory of Constraints__, __Lean production__ or the Toyota Production System, and __Total Quality Management__.
 They all agree on one thing: __WIP is the silent killer__.
 Therefore, one of the most critical mechanisms in the management of any plant is job and materials release.
 Without it, you can’t control WIP.
 >